demisto/content/Packs/QRadar/Scripts/QRadarMagnitude/README.md

-This enables to color the field according to the magnitude.
-The scale is 1-3 green
+This script applies colors to the field according to the magnitude based on the following scale:
+1-3 green
 4-7 yellow
 8-10 red